weizhouUMICH/SAIGE/README.md

 # Log for fixing bugs
-* 0.44.5 (April-21-2021). re-write code for leave-one-chromosome-out in Step 1 to have more efficient parallel computation
+* 0.44.5 (April-21-2021).
+1. re-write code for leave-one-chromosome-out in Step 1 to have more efficient parallel computation in Step 1.
+2. Speed up the single-variant association tests when running gene-based tests

 * 0.44.2 (March-31-2021) 1.add an option useSparseGRMtoFitNULL to allow for fitting the null model using the sparse GRM and 2. add options to collapse the ultra-rare variants in the set-based tests. --method_to_CollapseUltraRare, --MACCutoff_to_CollapseUltraRare, --DosageCutoff_for_UltraRarePresence